 Add in the diced pepper, black beans and spices.
 Cook for a few more minutes allowing all the flavors to merge and the pepper to soften just a little bit.

-We used our taco filling 4 ways for dinner and I made a fun leftover dish
+We used our Kale, Turkey and Black Bean Taco Filling four different ways for dinner and I made a fun leftover dish

 1. The Husband Classic Tacos on Soft Shells.

 He likes them with just a little salsa, cheese, and lettuce.
 Although I make him use spinach instead. 😉